 - Structures associate the people with an environment and also with each other.

-For many organizations and individuals, knowledge management tools can either be controlled or automatic.
-The latter refers to the intuitive and practically relatively easy process to access organization memory, precisely a sequence of a specific action.”
+For many organizations and other individuals, knowledge management tools can either be controlled or automatic.
+The latter refers to the intuitive and essentially effortless process to access organization memory, precisely a sequence of a specific action.”
 The term “controlled” means the conscious attempt to access the knowledge that is available for further work.

 What do humans and organizations do then?